aio-libs/aiohttp/docs/client_advanced.rst

 Character Set Detection
 -----------------------

-If you encounter a :exc:`UnicodeDecodeError` when using :meth:`ClientResponse.text()` this may be because the response does not include the charset needed to decode the body.
+If you encounter an 'Automatic charset detection will be removed' warning when using :meth:`ClientResponse.text()` this may be because the response does not include the charset needed to decode the body.

 If you know the correct encoding for a request, you can simply specify the encoding as a parameter (e.g. ``resp.text("windows-1252")``).

-Alternatively, :class:`ClientSession` accepts a ``fallback_charset_resolver`` parameter which can be used to introduce charset guessing functionality.
+Alternatively, :class:`ClientSession` accepts a ``fallback_charset_resolver`` parameter which can be used to reintroduce charset guessing functionality.
 When a charset is not found in the Content-Type header, this function will be called to get the charset encoding.
 For example, this can be used with the ``chardetng_py`` library.::